-Below, we’ve listed some of our top UK accessible attractions to visit in summer 2018.
+Below, we’ve listed some of our top 10 UK accessible wheelchair-friendly attractions that you should definitely consider visiting this summer.

 The Harry Potter Studio Tour based in Watford, Hertfordshire, is a wonderful day out for all the family.